 The sound level meters have calibrated before sound measurements to ensure reliability and precision.
 GPS coordinates and meteorological conditions have recorded using hand-held kits at all locations prior to the start of noise measurements.
 It has anticipated that most of these locations would remain the same for the purpose of pre-construction, construction, performance guarantee tests and operation monitoring.
-Figure 1-1 shows the locations of the different noise measurement locations; furthermore, Table 1-1 lists the GPS coordinates of measurement locations, measurement dates, location description and a selection of photos at each location.
+Error!
+Reference source not found. shows the locations of the different noise measurement locations; furthermore, Error!
+Reference source not found.3 lists the GPS coordinates of measurement locations, measurement dates, location description and a selection of photos at each location.